Absolute Expressiveness of Subgraph-based Centrality Measures: Monotonic Filtering Functions

-\paragraph{Connected Graphs.} Recall that the family of subgraph motif measures relative to the induced ranking provides a unifying framework for all centrality measures whenever we concentrate on connected graphs (see Theorem~\ref{the:ranking-connected-graphs}).
-Interestingly, a careful inspection of the proof of Theorem~\ref{the:ranking-connected-graphs} reveals that this holds even for the family of monotonic subgraph motifs relative to the induced ranking.
+\paragraph{Connected Graphs.} Recall that the family of subgraph-based measures relative to the induced ranking provides a unifying framework for all centrality measures whenever we concentrate on connected graphs (see Theorem~\ref{the:ranking-connected-graphs}).
+Interestingly, a careful inspection of the proof of Theorem~\ref{the:ranking-connected-graphs} reveals that this holds even for the family of monotonic subgraph-based measures relative to the induced ranking.

-\begin{theorem} For a measure $\Ce$ it holds that $\conC$ is a monotonic subgraph motif measure relative to the induced ranking. \end{theorem}
+\begin{theorem} Consider a centrality measure $\Ce$.
+It holds that $\conC$ is a monotonic subgraph-based measure relative to the induced ranking. \end{theorem}